hpccsystems-solutions-lab/Hackathon-AdamProject/README.md

 Start with creating a login in [CloudIDE](https://ide.hpccsystems.com/).
 User guide is available under Help in CloudIDE, also can be found in this repository.

 [Adam_Workshop](https://ide.hpccsystems.com/workspaces/share/02a3de01-58ae-4239-ac42-909d4628fee6) has the initial record layout and dataset code you need for this challenge.
+You can also find this code under AdamWorkshop folder in this repository.

 If you need more information on jobs you are running please use [ECL Watch Page](http://40.76.26.67:8010)